 Cold ingredients are not great at blending well with other ingredients and this can mess with the texture of your batter, especially in recipes where you need the batter to be smooth.

-When making recipes that require veggies like shredded zucchini, make sure to be certain if the extra moisture in the veggies are needed.
+When making recipes that require veggies like shredded zucchini, make sure to be certain if the extra moisture in the veggies is needed.

 6. Double-Check Your Sugar and Chocolate